High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Experimental Results

+\textbf{Subjective Quality Comparison.} We also perform subjective quality evaluations on the Kodak dataset.
+Fig.\ref{fig:kodak19} shows visual comparisons between original images and those reconstructed by various compression methods.
+BPG introduces noticeable ringing and quantization artifacts around edges and textured regions (second column, Fig.~\ref{fig:kodak19}), which degrade fine structural details.
+Learned methods, like mbt'2018 and Cheng'2020, suffer from over-smoothing, losing textural fidelity, with details like the smile on the signboard or numerals on the sail becoming obscured.
+Diffusion methods, such as DiffEIC'2024, achieve good perceptual quality but suffer from semantic inconsistencies, like misinterpreting a signboard as a street lamp.
+UGDiff, however, retains more high-frequency details and superior visual quality, preserving fine details such as smiles, numerals, and facial features.

 \textbf{Complexity Analysis}.
-We also evaluate the complexity by comparing the inference time of different compression methods on the Kodak dataset with the size of 512×768.
-Here, we calculate the encoding time and decoding time at the similar R-D points to evaluate the model complexity.
-For fair comparison, all the models are implemented on the same GPU using their public codes.
-It can be observed from Table.\ref{table:time}, that Balle'2018 demonstrates the lowest model complexity among the learned image codec.
-The diffusion model CDC suffers from slow decoding speed due to their iterative denoising process (A default sampling step 500 is adopted).
-Specifically, it takes approximately 55s to decode an image.
-Benefiting from the proposed wavelet diffusion model only implemented on sparse high frequency components, our UGDiff is at least 40× faster than CDC (A sampling step 10 is needed).
-Specifically the decoding time of our UGDiff can be reduced from 55s to 1.47s with a even higher PSNR compared with CDC.
+We evaluate the complexity by comparing the inference time of different compression methods on the Kodak dataset (768×512).
+Encoding and decoding times are calculated at similar R-D points to assess model complexity.
+For fairness, all models are implemented on the same GPU using their public codes.
+As shown in Table \ref{table:time}, Balle'2018 exhibits the lowest complexity among the learned image codecs.
+The CDC diffusion model suffers from slow decoding due to its iterative denoising process (500 sampling steps), taking about 55s to decode an image.
+In contrast, UGDiff, using a wavelet diffusion model applied only to sparse high-frequency components, is at least 40× faster, requiring only 10 sampling steps.
+This reduces decoding time from 55s to 1.47s, with a higher PSNR than CDC.